isabelandreatta1/Unit_3/DB Unit3 Project.md

 The project is due on April 1st, including development and documentatiton.
 This is feasible since we are provided approximately 3 weeks to work on it and the project has limited features.

 ### Success Criteria

+1. Include the ability to input CAS activity
+2. Activity is categorised by Service, Activity and Creativity
+3. Record the time spent per activity
+4. Include 1 monkey in GUI and 2 personalised small icons
+5. Include calender for choosing date
+6. Record the accumulated time per category
+7. Include log-in with username and password

 ## Criteria B: Design